DeepHydro/Visual-HEIFLOW/README.md

 ## Tutorial
    A step-by-step [tutorial](https://github.com/DeepHydro/Visual-HEIFLOW/blob/master/tutorial/Tutorial.pdf) for modeling the Miho catchment located in Korea is provided.
 All necessary data used for the modeling accompany the tutorial document.

-   A [demo video](https://youtu.be/KJUU5cVCfG8) is provided to illustrate how to use VHF.

 ## Major Libraries